mitmath/18330/README.md

 The final project will be an exploration of a topic in numerical analysis that we have not covered in class (although at the level of the class), and will include a discussion of the mathematics behind the method, together with your own implementation.

+### Learning Julia

+- Prof. Steven Johnson will give an introduction to Julia on Friday, Feb 7 from 5-7pm in 32-141.
+Make sure to install Julia beforehand.
+See https://github.com/mitmath/julia-mit for information and resources on Julia.

+- For help with Julia you should be able to find people in the Julia lab most of the time (see above for directions)

+- More learning resources are available at https://julialang.org/learning/

 ### Windows users